flatcar-archive/flatcar-docs/coreupdate/updatectl-client.md

 ### Add an application

-Create an application called Container Linux using its UUID along with a nice description.
+Create an application called Flatcar Linux using its UUID along with a nice description.

 ```
 updateservicectl app create \
 	--app-id=e96281a6-d1af-4bde-9a0a-97b76e56dc57 \
-	--label="Container Linux" \
+	--label="Flatcar Linux" \
 	--description="Linux for Servers"
 ```